btrask/stronglink/SECURITY.md

 - Perform fuzz testing on inputs
 - Support socket activation
 - Create some sort of high level test suite
-- Unit testing (maybe, mixed feelings)
+- Automated unit testing (maybe, mixed feelings)
 - Support Markdown parsing in a separate process with sandboxing
 - Do thorough error checking everywhere (currently only in some places)
 - Do parsing through a safe string wrapper/library (something like Nom...)